Tamas-Gavlider/The-Hunger-Gamers/README.md

 The following issues were raised during my mid project meeting with my mentor:

-   * The background images were not converted to webp format.
-Due to the image size the Lighthouse gave low performance score.
+   * The background images were not converted to webp format, resulting in low performance score.
    * The source code contained too many unnecessary whitespaces.
    * Removing the method attribute from the Form element since the date will not be sent anywhere.
-   * The mentor brought to my attention that the "Last Name" input is not required on the Events page.
-It is not required on purpose.
-User might have a long last name so skipping that field can save them time.
+   * My mentor brought to my attention that the "Last Name" input is not required on the Events page.
+It is intentional, as some users might have long last names, and skipping this field coul save them time.
-   * Collect elements into class which share the same attributes and reduce the duplicate codes in CSS.
+   * Collect elements into classes that share the same attributes to reduce the duplicate code in CSS.

   ### Known Bugs

    The background image on index html should be fixed on mobile phones.
 It works fine in Chrome Developer Tool, and Android devices but not on Iphones.
-It was tested on Iphone 11 and Iphone 6.<br>This issue is due to lack of support for background-attachment in Safari on iOS devices.<br>
+It was tested on Iphone 11 and Iphone 6.<br>This issue is due to lack of support for background-attachment property in Safari on iOS devices.<br>
    This bug does not prevent the user to navigate through the web page.

   ### W3C Validator